 These long hours can cause a stressful situation, and there’s hardly ever a quick fix available, whether it’s getting an actor’s movements to match a 3D character or simply a program crashing.

-However, gone unchecked these sort of technical issues can hurt your team’s culture simply because most artists don’t like troubleshooting.
+However, gone unchecked this sort of technical issues can hurt your team’s culture simply because most artists don’t like troubleshooting.
 Every minute spent troubleshooting is a minute they’re not creating.
 In the long-term, this can create frustration and burn out pretty fast.

 To help maintain your team’s culture, ask questions regularly to get a pulse on your team’s health.
 Build a transparent mindset in your team to allow them to be open and honest about when they’re getting burnt out.